kuhn-ruess/cmdbsyncer-docs/docs/checkmk/recipe_checkmk_rules.md

 ## Value Template

 The value template supports full Jinja.
 Any host attribute can be used as a placeholder.
-The **Condition Host** field also supports Jinja and comma-separated lists.
+The **Condition — Host name** field also supports Jinja and comma-separated lists.

 ## Example: Active Certificate Check